 Gross margin continues to be susceptible to quarterly fluctuation due to a number of factors.
 Product gross margin can vary significantly depending upon the mix of products and customers in a given fiscal quarter.
-Gross margin can also be affected by volume of orders, our ability to drive product cost reductions, geographic mix, the level of pricing pressure we encounter, our introduction of new products or entry into new markets, any significant liquidated damages due to performance problems or delays, charges for excess and obsolete inventory and changes in warranty costs.
+Gross margin can also be affected by volume of orders, our ability to drive product cost reductions, geographic mix, the level of pricing pressure we encounter, our introduction of new products or entry into new markets, charges for excess and obsolete inventory and changes in warranty costs.